Sprint Retrospective Meeting in Scrum

 - It helps the team to document opportunities and key issues.

 - It helps to create a list of actions for the next steps and define who is responsible for what.

 - It helps to identify changes that lead to continuous improvement.

 Each sprint is required to complete a specific work for product increment.
 Hence, the team has produced a piece of software at the end of each sprint.
-Although both the sprint review and the sprint retrospective are scrum ceremonies that take place at the end of the sprint, they have some key differences.
+Although both the sprint review and the sprint retrospective are scrum ceremonies, they are some key differences between them.

-- Sprint review meeting is held at the end of each sprint in which the scrum team demonstrates what they accomplished during this sprint.
+- The sprint review meeting is held at the end of each sprint in which the scrum team demonstrates what they accomplished during this sprint.
 It is an informal meeting held to present the demo of the work completed.

 The duration of the sprint review depends on the length of the sprint.
 A sprint review might take two hours for a two-week sprint.
 After the sprint review, the sprint retrospective takes place which might take one and half hour.

-During the sprint retrospective, there might be some challenges that you should overcome.
+During the sprint retrospective, there might be some challenges that you must overcome.

 - Team members might become less engaged in the answers if the same questions are asked all the time.
 You need to lead the team to adopt different exercises and questions.